How to Calculate Net Carbs (UK Vs USA)

 Below is an example of how to calculate net carbs for our blueberry and lemon drizzle cake:

 For the blueberry and lemon drizzle cake

 8.7-6.7 = 2g net carbs

-There are also major issues with labelling of certain polyols - including isomalt based sweeteners.
-These still have an impact on blood sugars as they are actually a slow release carbohydrate and therefore should be used in moderation!
+There are also major issues with the labelling of certain polyols — including isomalt-based sweeteners.
+These still impact blood sugars as they are actually a slow-release carbohydrate and, therefore, should be used in moderation!

-Here's a great resource for your US label questions and for more info!
+Here's an excellent resource for your US label questions and more info!